3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Acknowledgements

-\acknowledgments T.H. acknowledges the support from the main research project (No. 2025186902) from Korea Astronomy and Space Science Institute (KASI).
-N.B.N. is funded by the Vietnam National Foundation for Science and Technology Development (NAFOSTED) under grant number 103.99-2024.36.
-This research is based on archival $K_s$ band polarimetric observations by SIRPOL/ISRF at the South African Astronomical Observatory (SAAO), analyzed by \cite{Chen2023}.
+We thank the anonymous referee for helpful comments that improved the quality and the presentation of this paper.
+T.H. and B.T. acknowledge the support from the main research project (No. 2025186902) from Korea Astronomy and Space Science Institute (KASI).
+T.H. and N.B.N. acknowledge the support from the Vietnam National Foundation for Science and Technology Development (NAFOSTED) under grant numbers 103.01-2025.147 and 103.99-2024.36.
+This research is based on archival $K_s$ band polarimetric observations by SIRPOL/ISRF at the South African Astronomical Observatory (SAAO), analyzed by \cite{Chen2023} and publicly available on the Science Data Bank (\citealt{Chen_data}).
 This paper has made use of archival data of interstellar dust extinction analyzed by \cite{Zhang2025}, obtained from optical extinction data from the European Space Agency (ESA) mission Gaia.
 This work has made use of NASA’s Astrophysics Data System.
 This work was partly supported by a grant from the Simons Foundation to IFIRSE, ICISE (916424, N.H.).
 We thank the ICISE staff for excellent support and hospitality.